-On October 17th, 2018, the Cannabis Act and its Regulations came into force in Canada.
-This was a momentous day not only Canada’s history, but in the history of cannabis.
-On this day, Canada became the first G7 Nation to fully legalize cannabis for recreational use.
+On October 17, 2018, the Cannabis Act and its Regulations came into force in Canada.
+This was a momentous day not only for Canada but for the history of cannabis.
+Canada became the first G7 Nation to fully legalize cannabis for recreational use.
 The only other country in the world that can boast about the same accomplishment is Uruguay, which fully legalized cannabis in December of 2013.

 Although cannabis is now legal in Canada, it is important to understand that not all classes of cannabis products are actually legal.
 When the Cannabis Regulations were initially released for consultation, not all classes of cannabis products were included.
 The classes of cannabis that had been proposed and are now currently legal for purchase by consumers are as follows:

 At first glance, nothing seems wrong with this list.
 Consumers could now legally purchase dried cannabis and cannabis oils.
 For the more adventurous consumer, cannabis plants and cannabis plant seeds could now be purchased legally and cultivation for personal use could occur in the comfort of your own home (provided that you are of legal age to do so and it is permitted by the province or territory in which you reside).
 However, “seasoned” consumers and those already heavily invested in cannabis culture and the industry were shocked when certain very desirable classes of cannabis products were omitted from this list.
 These classes of cannabis products are as follows: